KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Here, you set the BUILDHISTORY_FEATURES variable to use the image feature only.

 #### 3.28.2.4.
 Build History SDK Information
-Build history collects similar information on the contents of SDKs (e.g. `bitbake -c populate_sdk imagename`) as compared to information it collects for images.
+Build history collects similar information on the contents of SDKs (例如 `bitbake -c populate_sdk imagename`) as compared to information it collects for images.
 Furthermore, this information differs depending on whether an extensible or standard SDK is being produced.

 The following list shows the files produced for SDKs: